 Media Arts includes electronic, technology-based work suited to mass media communication and presentation used within an artistic medium.
 Any genre in film, video, audio, or computer-based art production and/or distribution is included, and a selected component of a long-term project will be considered if it meets the other requirements of the grant guidelines.

 Music includes the performance, creation, recording, and distribution of original music from any genre, or of historically recognized musical compositions and/or styles.

-Philosophy, Ethics, and/or Comparative Religion includes research or study of theories about the purpose of life, how moral and ethical standards arise in society, and the reasons for our thoughts and actions.
+Philosophy, Ethics, and/or Comparative Religion includes research and/or study of theories about the purpose of life, how moral and ethical standards arise in society, and the reasons for our thoughts and actions.